Kiloutre/TKMovesets/README.md

 This project requires external libraries to be downloaded & built to function.

 ### [vcpkg](https://vcpkg.io/en/getting-started.html)-obtainable dependencies
+Some libraries can be quickly obtained by simply using vcpkg, a package manager that can be tied to Visual Studio and download & build vcpkg dependencies automatically for you.
+This is the recommended way of building this project.
 - Download vcpkg by running `git clone https://github.com/Microsoft/vcpkg.git`, or simply [downloading the .zip file](https://github.com/microsoft/vcpkg/archive/refs/heads/master.zip)
 - Place the folder anywhere you want in your system, decide on a good place now because moving it later will break things.
 - Run `bootstrap-vcpkg.bat` off the vcpkg folder